 The ADJT GEN C.E.Long agrees to ship three troop personnel to SVN.

 In its first operation C SQN crosses a minefield with no casualties apart from a damaged tank.

-C SQN arrives at FSB Coral after traveling 95 miles from Nui Dat
+C SQN arrives at FSB Coral after traveling 95 kilometres from Nui Dat

 1 Troop LT G.M.Mc Cormack

 3Troop 2LT J.E.Wilson

 Casualties en route are one Dozer damaged by mines and one disabled due to hydraulic failure.